 This is my first attempt to make a zippered pouch with lining.
 And I honestly thought that this is the easiest thing ever to sew, it’s such a little thing, right?
 But I was mistaken.
 The lined zippered pouch turned out to be quite a complex thing to make.
 Yes, you can make it in 30 min if you don’t mind the funky dented corners at the top of the pouch.

 But I didn’t want them to look like the ones in the images below.
-I am not saying that they are bad, they are very nice, it’s just that I don’t want corners like these especially that I am making the top of the pouch from leather and it’s quite bulky.
+I am not saying that they are bad, they are very nice, it’s just that I don’t want corners like these especially since I am making the top of the pouch from leather and it’s quite bulky.

 And I didn’t want to let the zipper hang over the edge of the pouch either.